 We put two solids in contact, and push them together with a normal force N. We then try to slide the two solids relative to each other by applying a tangential force T. The forces could be measured by force transducers or spring scales.
-A simple equilibrium calculation shows that, as long as the weight of the components can be neglected, the contacting surfaces must be subject to a normal force N and a tangential f subject to a normal force N and a tangential force T.
+A simple equilibrium calculation shows that, as long as the weight of the components can be neglected, the contacting surfaces must be subject to a normal force N and a tangential force T.